 History means something different for the American Social History Project/Center for Media and Learning (ASHP/CML).
 It’s a place to investigate, full of surprising discoveries.
 And it’s not just one story; good history involves the telling of many stories: often conflicting, sometimes troubling, and frequently inspiring.
-For more than thirty years, we’ve written books, produced documentaries, created digital and online programming, and organized activities that challenge the traditional ways people learn history.
+For nearly forty years, we’ve written books, produced documentaries, created digital and online programming, and organized activities that challenge the traditional ways people learn history.
 Informed by the latest scholarship, we make the past, and the lives of the working people and “ordinary” Americans who shaped it, vivid and meaningful.

 In 1990 the American Social History Project became an official research center at The City University of New York.
 Known as the Center for Media and Learning, it has been affiliated with The Graduate Center, The City University’s doctorate-granting institution, since 1996.
 The organization is now most commonly known as ASHP/CML, combining our public and university identities.
-In 1998, ASHP/CML assumed stewardship of the New Media Lab, GC’s state-of-the-art facility for the development of doctoral digital media projects.

 American Social History Productions, Inc. serves as our not-for-profit subsidiary and holds the copyright to all text, documentary, and multimedia materials produced by the American Social History Project.